RESUME TIPS FOR 2015

-Proof read for typos, spelling and grammatical errors and then ask someone else to double-check your document for you.
-People do notice mistakes, to the detriment of your application.
+Last, but certainly not least, writing a killer resume concludes with proof reading for typos, spelling and grammatical errors, and then ask someone else to double-check your document for you.
+People do notice mistakes to the detriment of your application.